EU targets Apple, Amazon, Alphabet, ByteDance, Meta, Microsoft in next phase of digital crackdown | Technology

 Those services include Google's Chrome browser, Microsoft's Windows operating systems, chat apps like Meta's WhatsApp, social networks like TikTok, and others playing a middleman role like Amazon's Marketplace and Apple's App Store.

-The companies now have six months to start complying with the Digital Markets Act's requirements, which are set to shake up how Big Tech companies operate.
+The companies now have six months to start complying with the Digital Markets Act's requirements, which are spurring changes in how Big Tech companies operate.

+Google said the new law will require it and other companies "to make various changes to the way their products and services work".

+One of the main goals is to break up the "closed environment where you are in a way locked in and you cannot go elsewhere", said Alexandre de Streel, a professor of European law at the University of Namur and an academic director at CERRE, a think tank in Brussels.

 Messaging services will be required to work with each other.
 That means Telegram or Signal users could exchange texts or video files with WhatsApp users.

-Platforms are banned from ranking their own products or services higher than their rivals in search results.
+Platforms are banned from ranking their own products or services higher than their rivals' in search results.
 So, Amazon isn't allowed to make its own-brand products easier to find than those from third-party merchants.
+The ecommerce giant already started giving European buyers more visible choices when it settled an EU antitrust probe last year, by offering them a second "buy box" with a different price or delivery offer for the same product.

-Online services can't combine a user's personal data to build up a profile for targeted advertising, unless consent is explicitly given.
+Online services can't combine a user's personal data to build up a profile for targeted advertising.
+That means Meta can't mix together a user's data from Facebook, Instagram and WhatsApp services without clear consent.

+Essential software or apps such as web browsers can't be installed by default along with the operating system, in the way Google's Chrome comes bundled with Android phones.
+Consumers will instead be given a choice screen for search engines and browsers to use on their devices.
+Google noted that it's already doing this and said it would remind European users of their choices.

+Meta said it's studying the commission's announcement, which had no impact on its services.
+Amazon said it will work with Brussels on its implementation plans.

 Violations could result in fines of up to 10 per cent of a company's annual global revenue, and up to 20 per cent for repeat offenders, or even a breakup of the company.